 hundreds of now defunct composite decking companies, this is a list of

-the largest companies.
-Please let us know if there are other defunct
+the largest that we know about companies.
+Please let us know if there

 Coupling Vinyl with Wood

 pine, spruce and bark from these trees.
-It’s basically the wood
+This is

-over that isn’t good enough to use to make paper.
+over wood that isn’t good enough to use to make paper from.

 absorbs moisture, then dispels it

 this creates a pocket within the vinyl that soaks up moisture every